phatblat/ApplePlatformVersions/README.md

 # Apple Platform Versions

-Recent history of platforms developed by Apple.
-Also includes Apple-managed build tools for these platforms.
+Recent history of platforms developed by Apple, including Apple-managed build tools for these platforms.

 ## Build Tools